PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

     }
     ```

-    or if there's a constructor's initialization list:
+    Or, if there's a constructor's initialization list:

     ```C++
     ClassName::ClassName(ParamType1 param1, ParamType2 param2)